roookeee/datus/README.md

 / type-inference cannot handle it otherwise.
 This makes using the immutable API of datus cumbersome which is especially bad for a language like Scala that is focused around immutability.

-The aforementioned issues are not exhaustive and more issues are likely to arise when working around these issues.
+The aforementioned issues are not exhaustive and more issues are likely to arise when working around them.
 Therefor it is discouraged to use *datus* in any other language than Java right now.

 ## Development principles